General Rules & Regulations

 When the event has concluded, show management must remove everything related to the event immediately.
 Any property left in the facility can either be removed and stored by the Equestrian Park at show management’s expense or disposed of.
 Refer to the Use License Agreement for terms and conditions.

 The Equestrian Park has paved and unpaved parking lots around the facility.
 No overnight parking is allowed.
-Overnight camping in an RV is allowed with written permission from the Equestrian Park Director.
+Overnight camping in an RV or trailer is allowed in conjunction with an event, with approval from the Event Manager.
+Fees apply.
 Recreational house trailers, cars, trucks, boats and other vehicles are prohibited.
 Unauthorized vehicles will be towed at owner’s expense.
 The Equestrian Park assumes no liability.

 PUBLIC TICKET SALES